Skip to main content

 Enable text highlighting

-Find the Text Highlight section and toggle it on by setting text_highlight_enabled to true.
+Find the Text Highlight section and toggle it on.

 3